Why we are needed

 Four consecutive years of excellent teaching closes the achievement gap entirely.

 Across the United States, only 70% of students who make it to senior year in our public high schools – the institutions we count on to prepare our nation’s youth for college or postsecondary training – actually graduate.
 In districts and schools with high concentrations of poverty, graduation rates are closer to 55%.
 Of those students, the majority fail to meet the minimum requirements to apply to a four-year college, and more than a quarter of entering college freshmen require at least one remedial course.

 However, a landmark study, led by researcher Eric Hanushek at Stanford University, demonstrated four consecutive years of excellent teaching can close achievement gaps for students from low-income families entirely.

-With frequent, highly-effective teacher training like Jounce, this type of extraordinary, gap-closing teaching can occur in every classroom.
+With frequent, highly-effective teacher training, this type of extraordinary, gap-closing teaching can occur in every classroom.

-Additionally, a recent Harvard Study found "large positive effects of coaching on teachers’ instructional practice,” and student achievement gained more than in classrooms with 10 or fewer students.
+Additionally, a recent Harvard Study found "large positive effects of coaching on teachers’ instructional practice,” - gains greater than those classrooms in which the variable was class size of 10 or fewer students.

-Teacher quality has an especially strong effect on poor students, and better, excellent teaching has a multiplier effect.
-Pairing a struggling teacher with an effective one helps both.
+Teacher quality has an especially strong effect on poor student, and excellent teaching has a multiplier effect: Pairing a struggling teacher with an effective one helps both.